The Pros And Cons

-A professional wants to design a truly professional website for your organisation.
+An expert wants to design a truly professional website for your organisation.
 It’s not going to happen overnight.
 A project like this will take time, multiple revisions and edits, as well as your input before it is complete.
 As a result, you shouldn’t expect your website to be finished in four weeks.
 Especially if you make a lot of changes to the content.

 Something else you’ll want to keep in mind is that agencies are often very busy.
 While web design agencies have teams ready to get to grips with whatever request comes their way, they also have other customers.
 They have to weigh up the needs of everyone they serve.
 So, a task that takes 3 hours to do may be done over a spread of 3 days.
 If you choose to go with an agency, you’ll have to appreciate that they won’t be able to drop everything every time you need something updated.